logo image

 2006 - Braemar Castle is leased to local community to serve as a tourist attraction.

-Today - the A93 Road up from Blairgowrie to Braemar has become popular for driving as it is the highest road in Scotland at 670m / 2,199ft, and runs right through the middle of the Ski Centre with a popular diner in the moutains.
+Today - the A93 Road up from Blairgowrie to Braemar has become popular for driving as it is the highest road in Scotland at 670m / 2,199ft, running right through the middle of the Ski Centre with a popular diner in the moutains.

 RS Home